 If you’re ever on a game show and they ask you what your most important financial number is, make sure to answer, “my credit score.”

-This 3-digit number is responsible for much of what happens in you financial life.
+This 3-digit number is responsible for much of what happens in your financial life.
 It is your credit score that determines how high or low the interest rates you pay are and whether you qualify for credit in the first place.
-If you’re renting a place to live, your score can determine how much of a security deposit you pay, and the rate car insurance providers will give you.
+If you rent your home, your score can determine how much of a security deposit you pay, and the rate car insurance providers will give you.

 Of course, it’s hard to work on getting your credit score as high as possible without the facts, so consider these 10 factors that affect your score.

 1. Payment History

 According to FICO’s “What’s In Your Score,” your payment history determines a whopping 35 percent of your credit score.
 It makes perfect sense when you think about it.
 Would you loan someone with a poor payment history your money?
 Probably not, unless the person is a really persuasive relative or a good friend.